DallanQ/lost_ruins_of_arnak/QA.md

 [when-rival-wants-to-get-rubymoneytabs-how-do-you-c](https://boardgamegeek.com/thread/2939577/when-rival-wants-to-get-rubymoneytabs-how-do-you-c)

-> When the rival wants to gather resources like rubies, money, or tablets, how do you choose the location?
+> When the rival wants to gather resources like rubies, money, or tablets.
+How do you choose the location?

 As stated in the rulebook: "A site in a higher row is preferred over a site in a lower row.
 Between sites in the same row, your rival prefers the site farther on the left or the right, as determined by the decision arrow."